-It is best to have a skilled family law attorney draft and/or review you prenuptial agreement to make sure it is enforceable in court.
+It is best to have a skilled family law attorney draft and/or review your prenuptial agreement to make sure it is enforceable in court.

-The following form is intended for illustrative purposes only.
-You and your attorney can use this sample as a guide in drafting a prenuptial agreement that best protects your interests and complies with the laws in effect where you live.
+Important Note: The following form is intended for illustrative purposes only.
+You and your family law attorney can use this sample as a guide in discussing the issues raised below, determining your wishes, and drafting a prenuptial agreement that best protects your interests.

 ________________________________________, hereinafter referred to as Prospective Spouse 1, and _______________________________________, hereinafter referred to as Prospective Spouse 2, hereby agree on this _____ day of ________________, in the year ______, as follows: